MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/kongregate-unity.md

 ## Setting up a Kongregate App

 Kongregate requires you to upload a preview version of the app, before you gain access to the necessary API information.
-So we need to prepare an index.html file with the following content:
+Our first step is to prepare an **index.html** file with the following content.

 ```html
 <!doctype html>